-Claustrophobia is the fear of being enclosed in a small space or room and unable to escape.
-It can be triggered by many situations or stimuli such as elevators, windowless rooms, small cars and even tight-necked clothing.
+Claustrophobia is the fear of being enclosed in a confined space and unable to escape.
+It can be triggered by many situations or stimuli such as elevators, windowless rooms, small cars, and tight-necked clothing.
 For some people, even going to the movies can make them feel claustrophobic.

 While many movies give us a sense of an expansive world in which popular characters roam freely, the magic of cinema can also tighten the walls around us and provide some truly claustrophobic encounters.
-Few feelings create anxiety more than being trapped in a small confined space, for example.
+Few feelings create anxiety more than being trapped in a small space.
 Many films take advantage of this discomfort, often being filmed in one location or room for the entire movie.

-But a film does not have to be shot in an enclosed setting to be able to invoke a feeling of claustrophobia in the audience.
-Many films play on the fear of enclosed spaces by using elements that trigger that same overwhelming feeling of claustrophobia.
-This can include a feeling of being trapped, being somewhere where you cannot leave or escape, or being hunted down or in mortal danger.
+A movie does not have to be shot in an enclosed setting to be able to invoke a feeling of claustrophobia in the audience.
+Many films play on the fear of confined spaces by using elements that trigger that same overwhelming feeling of claustrophobia.
+This can include the feeling of being trapped, being somewhere where you cannot leave or escape, or being hunted down or in mortal danger.

-The infographic includes information on the movie director, box office statistics, release date, famous quotes, and more.
-All of the films are rated R, except for 10 Cloverfield Lane, which is PG-13.
-Thanks to https://www.storagecentres.co.uk/archives/1988 for this cool infographic!
+The infographic includes information on each of the movie directors, box office statistics, release date, famous quotes, and more.
+NOTE: All of the films are rated R, except for 10 Cloverfield Lane, which is PG-13.